Frequently Asked Questions

 ).channel: "sms"

 block to catch errors during the API call.
-It logs detailed error information if available in the Vonage response (err.response.data
+Logs detailed error information if available in the Vonage response (err.response.data

-function immediately when the script executes (node send-sms.js
+function immediately when you execute the script (node send-sms.js

-4. Building the API Layer: Webhook Endpoint for Status Updates
+).4.
+Building Express Webhook Endpoint for Delivery Status Callbacks

-Now, we'll create the Express server and the webhook endpoint (/webhooks/status
+Create the Express server and the webhook endpoint (

 index.js